 Covid-19 infections in long-term residential care among healthcare workers and in those aged 85 and over have fallen dramatically.
 The number of cases of Covid over the past two weeks among those aged 85 and older was 12% below what it was during the previous two weeks.
 This contrasts with a lower 5% decrease in case numbers in those aged under 85, where the vast majority are awaiting vaccination.
 Our medical experts expect to see drops in cases for the other age groups as they too are vaccinated.

-I acknowledge the frustrations of many people with the with the roll-out.
+I acknowledge the frustrations of many people with the roll-out.
 However, it has been our intention from the beginning to vaccinate on the basis of vulnerability to the virus to save as many lives as possible and to bring about a return to normality in Ireland as quickly as possible.
 This approach has been very successful thus far.
 We all remember the devastating effect the pandemic had on the nursing home sector last year.
 Those living in these congregated settings are some of the most vulnerable in our society to this pandemic.
 In January, 15% of all Covid cases were in nursing home outbreaks.
 By mid-March, this figure had been reduced from 15% to 1%.
 I hope this has afforded comfort to the residents of nursing homes and their families and to the staff who have worked tirelessly, often in very perilous conditions, to care for our loved ones.
 The recent increase of permitted visits to nursing homes will have a profound effect on many families and improve the lives of nursing home residents.

 The vaccination programme has already had a big impact on reducing the high levels of hospitalisations due to Covid.
 The available epidemiological data has shown a 67% fall in the number of cases among those aged over 65, with experts expecting that downward trend to continue as we proceed with the vaccination of that priority group.
 As the volume of vaccinated people increases, the incidence of disease in our communities will fall.

 There will be further progress in the vaccine roll-out.
 By the end of September we expect to have offered all adults in Ireland a Covid-19 vaccine.
 Over the next three months, between April and the end of July, we expect to receive over three times the number of vaccines we received over the first three months of this year.
 We expect to receive an average of 1 million vaccines per month during the next quarter, dependent on the ability of manufacturers to deliver consistent ongoing supply.
 Despite the challenges, we are consistently one of the top performers in the EU in terms of the speed of our roll-out.
-Not only are we doing very well in terms of the speed out the roll-out from an EU perspective, acknowledging the UK is head, we are also targeting the most vulnerable and the most complex cases in the country.
+Not only are we doing very well in terms of the speed of the roll-out from an EU perspective, acknowledging the UK is head, we are also targeting the most vulnerable and the most complex cases in the country.

 The vaccine roll-out represents the gateway to exiting this global crisis.
 It is one of the most important tools we have to tackle Covid-19.
 In parallel, the Government is strengthening our public health response, including increasing public health capacity, strengthening testing and contact tracing, increasing supports for self-isolation and enhancing surveillance capacity.
 Recent measures have been introduced to mitigate the risk of importation of new variants of the virus, including mandatory pre-departure Covid testing measures and more stringent quarantine measures for arrivals from high-risk countries.
 Our hospitals are under immense pressure, but additional capacity has been put in place across the health service, including in the context of critical care capacity.
 These are just some of the components of an unprecedented investment that is being made in our public health and social care services.